ICharmU/power_outage_analysis/README.md

 I removed the demand loss and customers affected columns as at least one of these criterions needed to be satisfied for the outage to be considered major.
 If one column was missing you could not predict the missing value using the known value as either the value was missing completely at random or the criterion was not met.
 Since this distinction could not be made, I found imputation to not be useful.
 Additionally, the demand loss criterion was reported in one of two ways (either peak demand loss or total demand loss), which had no distinction in reporting.

 There was also currency relate data (e.g. electricity prices).
 I converted all percents to proportions here, as well as cents as integers to centers as floats.
 This allowed me to estimate total revenues for the state.
 When comparing my estimates to the actual total revenue columns there were some small discrepancies that are likely attributable to a sector that is not residential, industrial or commercial (or there was a rounding error).
 Here I removed some features such as total price, which was the average cost of electricity across all sectors.
 I found this aggregate to not be meaningful as the individual sector prices were available in the dataset.
+On average, across all years, residential electricity prices were higher than commercial prices, which were higher than industrial prices.
 The total customers had a similar issue with small discrepancies between the sum of sector customers and the total customer feature, so I decided to use the provided total customer feature instead of my estimate.
+I removed state domestic product as a feature since electricity is not an industry that drives growth in a state and is typically considered stable as a utility.

 The last section of feature involved state information (e.g. population, percent of state as water/land, population density).
 I converted percents to proportions here as well.
+I found that larger states and states on the water (e.g. California, Texas) had the most number of outages over the time period.
+On the other hand, less densely populated states (e.g. North Dakota) had almost no major outages reported.
+This dataset differentiated urban areas (50,000+ people) from urban clusters (2,500-50,000 people) living in some local area.
+Wyoming had the highest statewide urban cluster percent, with about 40% of people living in urban clusters, while most states consisted of 10-20% urban clusters.
+Washington D.C. was considered 100% urban, so I filled in the missing urban cluster value with 0.

+There were 9 observations that were missing values for anomaly level, so I probabilistically imputed these missing values by conditioning on year and state.
+This fixed about half of the observations, so for the rest I relaxed the condition to only be on year instead (Alaska only had 1 observations, so state did not work).
+Due to the wave-like pattern of ocean anomaly levels this imputation was justified as each year will be relatively close together.

+<iframe
+  src="assets/imputing_anomaly_data.html"
+  width="800"
+  height="600"
+  frameborder="0"
+>test test test</iframe>

+### EDA